christophpickl/allfit/INTERNAL.md

 4. create a [new release in github](https://github.com/christophpickl/allfit/releases/new).
    1. select the latest tag
    2. define title as `AllFit Version X`
-   3. release notes: copy feature list from todo list
+   3. release notes: copy feature list from `TODO.md`
    4. upload both the macOS app (ZIP) and the shadow JAR
    5. hit publish release
 5. update the website in the `docs/` folder:
    1. replace the screenshots with current ones
-   2. update the version number
-   3. change the download links
+   3. update the version number in the download links
    4. commit, push, wait
    5. click both links verify it works